TStrada/ShotGun/README.md

 <p>-) Various</p>
 <p><br></p>

-Reviews and ratings were made by the administrators (SPOILERS contain irony!!!!).
+Reviews and ratings were made by the administrators (jokes only).

 You can find the interactive map here: https://TStrada.github.io/ShotGun/Mappina.html